Reimagining Service Delivery

 This organization recognized an urgent need to re-imagine its existing service delivery capabilities by infusing state-of-art practices and technological innovations.

-A non-profit organisation that provides an essential national healthcare service, namely the delivery of safe blood to South Africans.
-Its responsibilities include managing the entire blood transfusion value chain from collections, testing and processing to distribution to patients.
+A non-profit organization that provides an essential national healthcare service, namely the delivery of safe blood to South Africans.
+Its responsibilities include managing the entire blood transfusion value chain from collections, testing, and processing to distribution to patients.
 All donated blood is tested for transfusion-transmissible diseases, blood grouping, and patient compatibility using sophisticated processes and equipment to ensure the safety of the blood.

 THE BUSINESS CHALLENGES & IT ALIGNMENT

 The organization wanted to deliver on its mandate to provide all patients with sufficient safe, quality blood products and medical services sustainably related to blood services and wanted to explore changing demographics, their behaviors, and digital opportunities.
 There was an urgent need to re-imagine its existing service delivery capabilities by infusing state-of-art and emerging practices, and technological innovations.

 THE ENGAGEMENT WALKTHROUGH

 Nihilent engaged with the organization and provided the following framework:

 - Initiatives were scored based on ‘7 Perspective Framework’ that in its ambit factored parameters such as Strategic Alignment, Payback period, Net Present Value, Inherent Risk, Technical Architecture, Business change, and Supplier credentials.

 - Made recommendations based on composite scores for each initiative.